 "There is no little enemy." – Similarly, a disgruntled customer can dissuade numerous other potential customers from using your service or product simply through word-of-mouth.
 Indeed, there is no small enemy when it comes to your reputation.
 Guard it fiercely and make every attempt to have your customers extol your virtues rather than belittle your efforts.

-For more detailed information on the “ins and outs” of public relations and online reputation management, download Axia Public Relations' free Online Reputation Management Guide or contact Axia today.
+For more detailed information on the “ins and outs” of public relations and online reputation management, download Axia Public Relations' Online Reputation Management Guide or contact Axia today.

 Featured image credit: Creative Commons